Crypto Tax Switzerland: 2024 Guide

 Wondering how cryptocurrency is taxed in Switzerland?
-The Swiss Federal Tax Administration has given clear guidance on Switzerland crypto taxes and it's good news for investors.
+The Swiss Federal Tax Administration has given clear guidance on Switzerland's crypto taxes and it's good news for investors.
 For the most part - private investors won't pay Capital Gains Tax on their crypto gains, it's only businesses and self-employed traders who would pay Capital Gains Tax.
 So for many investors, in the so-called 'crypto nation' - you'll only pay Wealth Tax on your crypto, as well as potential Income Tax depending on your specific crypto investments.
-Read on to learn more about Swiss crypto tax rules for 2023.
+Read on to learn more about Swiss crypto tax rules for 2024.

 This guide is regularly updated